 Organizations can collect customer feedback all they want.
 But unless they employ literal armies of data scientists and engineers, driving actionable insights isn’t possible without NLP.
 While this technology revolutionized the breakdown and conversion of text to data, a pain point persists, true understanding of the meaning.

 Complete and accurate sentiment analysis

 Anyone that’s mastered a new language understands the difficulties in nuance, slang, and structure.
 Today, even the most advanced AI faces the same problem.
 It’s difficult to determine if textual customer data is positive, negative, or mixed.
 Complete sentiment analysis contains four steps:

 - The text needs to be broken down into multiple sub-comments.
 Here is an example of a common problem with sentiment analysis in the video game industry.
 A user might respond to a survey with something like this: “I downloaded a new RPG, it’s awesome, the server was slow.”

-- The “it” refers to a role playing game, but advanced machine learning needs training to recognize and understand that.
+- The “it” refers to a role-playing game, but advanced machine learning needs the training to recognize and understand that.

 - Each sub-comment needs to be categorized and assigned to prevent mixed sentiment.
 So the downloading process of the video game was neutral, the video game itself was positive, and the server was negative.